 Winter White Dwarf Hamsters

-Winter Whites are one of the other Russian dwarf hamster species, and they are so similar to the Campbell's dwarf that it's often difficult for non-experts to tell them apart when the Winter White is in its non-winter coat color.
+Winter Whites are one of the other Russian dwarf hamster types, and they are so similar to the Campbell's dwarf that it's often difficult for non-experts to tell them apart when the Winter White is in its non-winter coat color.
 These little cuties are also said to be a bit friendlier their Russian counterparts.
-The typically grow to about three to four inches long and live approximately two years.
+They typically grow to about three to four inches long and live approximately two years.

 Winter Whites get their name from the fact that they moult out to white during the winter so they blend in with the snow.
 However, they are available in three standard colors, although there are a few more color mutations that may or may not be the result of crossbreeding.
 The standard colors are:

 - Normal: This is a blend of black and gray that's characteristic of these hamsters as they're found in the wild.